 This, in short, is my story.
 I like to think there’s a common thread that binds us all.
 A desire for continual experimentation and research, not without a touch of healthy insanity: that special something that makes our Stone Island much more than a just a clothing brand.

-To shop online, select your country from the list below, so that you see the correct pricing, delivery options and product availability for your region.
+Shop online by selecting your country from the list below, so that you see the correct pricing, delivery options and item availability for your region.

 Please be advised that changing your location while shopping will remove all items from your Shopping Bag.